HEP-Alliance/VE-HEP-HW-SW/README.md

 $ curl -L https://nixos.org/nix/install | sh
 ```

-The script may ask you to log out and into your system again after installation, or to modify a file like your bashrc.
-Make sure to follow what the installation asks of you.
+The script may ask you to log out and into your system again after installation.
+Make sure to do that.

 #### Run nix-shell